Lewis Hamilton wins pole for inaugural Qatar Grand Prix

 The race is the first in a 10-year deal between F1 and Qatar.

-Hamilton on Friday debuted a helmet that sported a rainbow in the colors of the Progress Pride flag that recognizes the LGBTQ+ community.
-He shared a photo of it on his social media feeds with the caption “We stand together” and said after qualifying he expects to wear the helmet at upcoming races in Saudi Arabia and Abu Dhabi.
+Hamilton, winner last week in Brazil, has been front and center in Qatar and outspoken on several issues.
+Hamilton debuted a helmet sporting a rainbow to recognize the LGBTQ+ community.
+He shared a photo of it on his social media feeds with the caption “We stand together” and said he expects to wear the helmet at upcoming races in Saudi Arabia and Abu Dhabi.

 Hamilton on Friday once again spoke out on human rights issues in the region and acknowledged F1 was closing its season in places “deemed as the worst in this part of the world” regarding human rights abuses.
 Campaign groups have highlighted discriminatory laws against women and LGBTQ+ individuals in the Gulf state, which will also host the World Cup next year.